Skip to Content Top

 The Best Way to Safely Remove Moss from Your Roof

-Moss may seem charming, especially on an old, weathered roof, but it's not something you want to let linger on your shingles, especially if you live in a wet climate or have asphalt shingles.
+Moss may seem charming, especially on an old, weathered roof.
+But you do not want to let roof moss linger on your shingles, especially if you live in a wet climate or have asphalt shingles.

 Why Is Moss Bad For Shingles?

-The main reason moss and algae growth is terrible for shingles is that it can hold moisture against the roof surface.
+The main reason moss and algae growth is terrible for shingles is that it can hold moisture against the roof surface and damage your roof.

 This moisture can cause the shingles to deteriorate and shorten the lifespan of your roofing systems.
 In addition, as the moss decomposes, it can form an acidic solution that will eat away at the asphalt in your shingles.